microsoft/terraform-provider-azuredevops/website/docs/r/secure_file.html.markdown

 * `name` - (Required) The name of the secure file.
 Must be unique within the project.
 * `content` - (Required) The content of the secure file.
 This is the actual file data that will be stored securely.
 * `properties` - (Optional) Key-value map of properties to associate with the secure file.
 The provider automatically adds `file_hash_sha1` and `file_hash_sha256`.
+* `allow_access` - (Optional) Boolean that indicate if this secure file is shared by all pipelines of this project.
+Defaults to `false`.
+If set to `true`, the secure file can be used in all pipelines without needing explicit permissions.

 ## Attributes Reference